Alen MacWeeney and a Century of New York Street Photography

 September 9–December 8, 2019

-In conjunction with a panel discussion organized by Prof. Karl Baden entitled When Everyone Has a Camera: Street Photography, the Right to Free Expression, and the Right to Privacy in the Internet Age on November 13, the McMullen Museum presents a selection of documentary photographs from its collection.
+In conjunction with a panel discussion organized by Karl Baden entitled When Everyone Has a Camera: Street Photography, the Right to Free Expression, and the Right to Privacy in the Internet Age on November 13, the McMullen Museum presents a selection of documentary photographs from its collection.
 All were made on the streets or in the subways of New York City, one of the world’s capitals of street photography.